Agriculture in the United Kingdom: Soil in Britain

+Government information or advice regarding soils

+Aside from the information above under Agricultural Land Classification, DEFRA has published a Soil Code.
+There is also a Construction Code of Practice for the Sustainable Use of Soils on Construction Sites.
+The latter was under review as at August 2022.

+Guidance is also available in DEFRA's Good Practice for Handling Soils (2000) and its Guidance for Successful Reclamation of Mineral and Waste Sites (2005).

+Traditional farming

-Owing to high rainfall in the UK, less freely drained areas tend to become waterlogged.
-Wet land may be unable to bear a tractor's weight, and drainage makes soil lighter and more easily worked, improves crops' ability to absorb food because there is more root surface area, stimulates helpful micro-organisms and allows accumulated poisons to be carried away.
-In Britain field drains are traditionally open ditches, but increasingly, covered pipes have been used in more modern times.
-Earthworms are important for creating small drainage channels in the soil and helping to move soil particles.
+Owing to high rainfall in the UK, less well drained areas may become waterlogged.
+Wet land is more difficult to work and crops grow less well.
+Field drains were traditionally open ditches, but covered pipes have been used in more modern times.
+Earthworms are important for creating small drainage channels in the soil and for helping to move soil particles.

-No appreciable plant growth takes place at temperatures below 4 °C. The growth rate increases as temperature rises, up to a maximum limit which is of no relevance to the British Isles.
-Dark soils tend to absorb more heat, and are therefore preferred.
+Lime counteracts soil acidity.
+With fine particulate soils such as clays, lime also encourages the formation of a better soil structure that will aerate and help with drainage.
+Its benefits have been known, if not scientifically understood, since Roman times.

-As crops grow, they absorb nutrients from the soil, so land fertility degrades over time.
-However, if organic matter poor in nitrogen but rich in carbohydrate is added to the soil, nitrogen is assimilated and fixed.
+If organic matter poor in nitrogen but rich in carbohydrate is added to soil, nitrogen is assimilated and fixed.
 Fertility increases while land is under grass, which helps to accumulate organic matter in the soil.
 These factors mean that soil is traditionally improved by means of liming, draining, and allowing to lie fallow.
 It is traditionally fertilised with manure, nitrogen, phosphates, and potash.

-Manure, nitrogen and Nitrate Vulnerable Zones (NVZ)

-170 million tonnes of animal excreta ("slurry") is produced annually in the UK.
-This slurry can pollute watercourses, draining them of oxygen, can contain pathogenic microorganisms such as salmonella, and creates an odour that causes complaints if stored near people.
-Pigs and poultry in particular, which tend to be produced intensively on large holdings with a relatively small land area per animal, create manure that tends to be processed.
-This is done either by removing the liquid component and transporting it away, or by composting it, or more recently, by anaerobic digestion to produce methane which is later converted to electricity.
+Fertilisers

+Nitrogen stimulates plant growth, but over-application softens the plant tissues, making them more vulnerable to pests and disease, and less resistant to frost.
+Nitrogen may be added by using slurry, by nitrogen-fixing crops or by artificial fertilisers.
+The negative side-effects of adding nitrogen are mitigated by phosphates.
+The risk of excess nitrogen polluting water is the focus of designating Nitrate Vulnerable Zones.